 "At first, it came in from one specific location," Eucce said.
 "So we set up a perimeter that can be evacuated."

 Eucce said police then received “multiple different calls,” alleging an active shooter at the university.
 Police swarmed the campus while buildings went into lockdown.
+Law enforcement spent several hours clearing all the buildings.

 Fayetteville TV station 5News reported police were working to slowly evacuate the library, as many nearby schools are resuming normal class operations.

-Eucce said the police have made no arrests and any allegations otherwise are “unfounded,” though she acknowledged there are videos of people being “detained.”
+Eucce said the police have made no arrests and any allegations otherwise are “unfounded,” though she acknowledged there are videos of people being “detained.

-The call may have been a false alarm.
 Several college campuses have seen false active shooter reports in the past few days, including the University of Tennessee at Chattanooga, Villanova University, the University of South Carolina and the University of Tennessee at Knoxville.

-This story will be updated.
+This story has been updated.